tindoshox/dolibarr_customer_statement/README.md

 This module generates a customer statement that includes all invoice, credit note, and payment transaction for a customer.
 It adds a new button to the Third party card.
 When clicked, the user is presented with a modal to select a date range for the statement.

-The statement of saved and available to view/download from the linked files section.
+The statement of saved nad available to view/download from the linked files section.

 This is a work in progress and functionality may change over time.